25 different ways of how to say sorry and express regret in Spanish

 • Disculpe, no sabía que estaba esperando.
 (I’m sorry, I didn’t know you were waiting).

-Also use disculpa and disculpe to attract someone’s attention or ask them to repeat something:
+Also use disculpa and disculpe to attract someone’s attention or ask them to repeat something.
+It is the best verb to use when you want to say excuse me in Spanish language:

 • Disculpe, ¿sabe donde está el banco?
 (Excuse me, do you know where the bank is?) – formal way